Live and Let Die (film): Music

 John Barry, who had worked on the previous seven films, was unavailable during production as he was working on the stage musical Billy.
 Broccoli and Saltzman instead asked Paul McCartney to write the theme song.
 Saltzman, mindful of his decision not to produce A Hard Day's Night (1964), was especially eager to work with McCartney.
-Since McCartney's salary was high and another composer could not be hired with the remainder of the music budget, George Martin, who had been McCartney's producer while with the Beatles, was chosen to write the score for the film.
+Most of their $25,000 music budget went to McCartney's fee.
+The remainder was not enough to hire a composer of Barry's stature.
+They settled on George Martin, who had been the Beatles' producer, to score the film.

 "Live and Let Die", written by McCartney along with his wife Linda and performed by their group Wings, was the first true rock and roll song used to open a Bond film, and became a major success in the UK (where it reached number nine in the charts) and the US (where it reached number two, for three weeks).
 It was nominated for an Academy Award, but lost to "The Way We Were".
 Saltzman and Broccoli hired B. J. Arnau to record and perform the title song, not realising McCartney intended to perform it.
 Arnau's version was featured in the film, when the singer performs it in a night club that Bond visits.

-In the pre-titles sequence, the Olympia Brass Band performed a funeral march observed by an MI6 agent.
-The first musical piece at the beginning of the funeral march is "Just a Closer Walk with Thee".
-The trumpeter Alvin Alcorn portrayed the knife-wielding assassin.
-After the agent is fatally stabbed, the band starts playing the more lively "New Second Line" (also known as "Joe Avery's Piece"), created by Milton Batiste.
+In the pre-titles sequence, the Olympia Brass Band is seen performing "Just a Closer Walk with Thee" as a funeral march, then the more lively "New Second Line" (also known as "Joe Avery's Piece"), created by Milton Batiste.